rhiever/reddit-analysis/README.md

 the subreddit / redditor you want to make the MUW cloud for.
 You must provide *both* arguments for the script to work properly.

-Once the script completes, it will create a file called `SUBREDDIT.csv` (or `user-REDDITOR.csv`) to the directory you ran it in.
+Once the script completes, it will create a file called `subreddit-SUBREDDIT.csv` (or `user-REDDITOR.csv`) to the directory you ran it in.
 This file contains all of the commonly-used words from the subreddit / redditor you specified in the frequencies they were used.